ory/docs/docs/oathkeeper/pipeline/authn.md

 ## `unauthorized`

-The `unauthorized` handler tells ORY Oathkeeper to reject all requests as unauthorized.
+The `unauthorized` handler tells Ory Oathkeeper to reject all requests as unauthorized.

 ### `unauthorized` Configuration